-Cyanoacrylate adhesives often referred to as “super glues,” exhibit the high bond strength and fast cure times that manufacturers need for product quality and manufacturing productivity.
+Cyanoacrylate adhesives often referred to as “super glues,” exhibiting the high bond strength and fast cure times that manufacturers need for product quality and manufacturing productivity.
 But cyanoacrylates are not without their drawbacks.
 Materials are costly, improper dispensing can lead to product rejects, and care must be taken to limit worker exposure to the adhesives.

-The intent of this blog is to discuss the basics of dispensing these adhesives to help you minimize material waste and worker exposure, while maximizing the productivity and performance of cyanoacrylate adhesive bonding operations.
+The intent of this page is to discuss the basics of dispensing these adhesives to help you minimize material waste and worker exposure, while maximizing the productivity and performance of cyanoacrylate adhesive bonding operations.

 It is very important that care is taken to minimize air exposure of the material prior to dispensing.
 The materials can also absorb moisture from other sources, such as skin perspiration and other moisture present in the dispensing operation.
 The fastest curing bonds use the least amount of cyanoacrylate material.